googleworkspace/apps-script-samples/ai/autosummarize/README.md

 ## Usage

-1. Insert one or more links to any Google Doc, Sheet, or Slides files in a column.
+1. Insert one or more links to any Google Doc or Slides files in a column.
 1. Select one or more of the links in the sheet.
 1. From the `Sheets` menu, select `Extensions > AutoSummarize AI > Open AutoSummarize AI`
 1. Click Get summaries button.